Well-being activities to practice during confinement.

 Preparing for birth by Francine Chenelot

-A very good childbirth preparation book rich in anatomical descriptions to get to know your body better and which details the positions to adopt from the first contractions to the last push.
-The CD that accompanies the book is dedicated to sophrology and offers four relaxation sessions to prepare at home for the arrival of the baby.
+A very good childbirth preparation book rich in anatomical descriptions to learn about your body better and which details the positions to adopt from the first contractions to the last push.
+The CD that accompanies the book is dedicated to sophrology and offers four relaxation sessions to prepare at home for the baby's arrival.

 -

-Edited by Thierry Souccar, the Zorro of nutrition, and written by dietician, nutritionist and naturopath Laetitia Agullo, this book details the best diet to adopt from pre-conception to childbirth.
-Ultra complete, it sifts through the foods and specifies which ones to favor and which ones to avoid to fight nausea, control weight gain, optimize your health and that of your baby, in short, live your pregnancy in top shape.
-The fact remains that, like its successor Eating well for 9 months , it is no longer marketed: to unearth second-hand therefore.
+Edited by Thierry Souccar, the Zorro of nutrition, and written by dietician, nutritionist and naturopath Laetitia Agullo, this book details the best diet to adopt from pre-conception until childbirth.
+Ultra comprehensive, it sifts through the foods and specifies which ones to favor and which ones to avoid to combat nausea, control your weight gain, optimize your health and that of your baby, in short, experience your pregnancy in great shape.
+The fact remains that, like its successor Eating well for 9 months , it is no longer sold: therefore find second-hand.

 -

-Physician and yoga teacher, Bernadette de Gasquet has been shaking up obstetrics since the 1990s with her “Gasquet method” – combining traditional knowledge and modern medicine – and her famous hobbyhorses: freedom of position during childbirth and gentle perineum.
+Doctor and yoga teacher, Bernadette de Gasquet has been shaking up obstetrics since the 1990s with her “Gasquet method” – mixing traditional knowledge and modern medicine – and her famous hobby horses: freedom of position during childbirth and care of the perineum.

-Well-Being and Maternity offers young and future mothers exercises borrowed from yoga and advice that is as pragmatic as it is useful.
+Well-being and motherhood offers young and future mothers exercises borrowed from yoga and advice that is as pragmatic as it is useful.

 -